Aid stations

 Returning to an aid station

 If a runner leaves an aid station and comes back to it after more than 30 minutes or so (except in the event of inclement weather), the aid station captain may pull the runner from the race.
-In our experience, runners who do this are generally disoriented and highly unlikely to finish.
-We pull these runners for their safety.
+In our experience, runners who do this are highly unlikely to finish.

 An exception to this policy is waiting on a storm.
 If the weather looks back, please seek shelter in an aid station.